 |More at Lenovo News|

 1. LG 40WP95C UltraWide Monitor – First Thunderbolt 4 Monitor

-LG 40WP95C UltraWide Monitor is the first monitor with Thunderbolt 4 connection in the market.
+LG 40WP95C UltraWide Monitor is the first monitor with a Thunderbolt 4 connection on the market.
 It was officially unveiled at CES 2021, taking home a CES Innovation Award Honoree.
 This monitor comes with a large, expansive 40-inch display with many productivity tools, making it a serious multitasking powerhouse.

 The 40WP95C has two Thunderbolt 4 ports, supporting 96W charging, enough to charge the monstrous 16-inch MacBook Pro while running full throttle.
 You can use the second port to daisy chain other devices such as Thunderbolt 4 docking station, external drives, and eGPUs.

 LG 40WP95C flaunts good looks and aesthetics with a clean, matte white finish and a silver stand.
 It has narrow 3-sided bezels and no logos in the front to prevent any distractions.
 The whole unit looks so premium and should blends well with most modern notebooks.

 The 40WP95C comes with a curved screen, which is essential for a monitor of this size.
 It has dual 10W built-in speakers, excellent for audiophiles and sound editors.

 Like most LG ultrawide monitors, the 40WP95C has an ArcLine stand that clicks into position.
 It is ergonomically designed to offer tilt, height, and swivel adjustable for a comfortable viewing experience.

 The LG 40WP95C features a rather unusual 5120×2160 resolution, which has the same number of vertical pixels as a 4K display.
 That means if you’re upgrading from a 4K monitor, you’ll see a significant increase in horizontal screen real estate, allowing you to put more apps and windows side-by-side.